Cody-Somers/BroadSword/README.md

 def Shift(self,XESshift, XASshift, XESbandshift=0, separate=False):
 # Shifts the calculated spectra based on user input.
 # An optional variable to shift the bands individually is available
-# separate describes whether or not to create a separate plot for XES and XAS
+# 'separate' describes whether or not to create a separate plot for XES and XAS

 def broaden(self, separate=True)
 # Broadens the calculated spectra.
-The library path will need to specified as described in the Installation segment
-# separate describes whether or not to create a separate plot for XES and XAS
+# 'separate' describes whether or not to create a separate plot for XES and XAS

 def export(self, filename, element, individual=False)
 # Exports the broadened data as a .csv file.